smclab/docker-osgi-remote-services-example/README.markdown

 $ telnet localhost 21311
 ```

-You can see output of the comand *b 1180* that show the Remote Service in use by
+You can see output of the comand *b 1180* that show the Remote Services in use by
 the consumer.

 ```bash